← Back to Blog

 Photo by Jason Leung on Unsplash

 You and your partner have decided to try couples therapy.
-Maybe it took weeks of conversations to get here.
+Maybe it took months — or years — of conversations to get here.
 Maybe one of you is more on board than the other.
-Either way, you have made the appointment — and now you are wondering what you have gotten yourselves into.
+Either way, you have made the appointment — and that matters more than you might realize.

 Here is what actually happens.

-It Is Not What You See on TV
+It May Not Be Like What You See on TV

 There is no hot seat.
 No one is going to be put on trial.
 The first session is mostly about getting to know both of you — as individuals and as a couple.
 Your therapist wants to understand your relationship, your history, and what brought you through the door.
+Your therapist also wants to understand each of you.
 Think of it as a conversation, not a confrontation.

 What the First Session Looks Like